cherenkov-plenoscope/queue_map_reduce/README.md

 - The ```function``` must be part of an importable python module.
 - ```qstat```
 - The SUN-grid-engine (SGE) qsub flavour.
 Currently this only works for SGE.

-## Fall back
-When no ```qsub``` can be found, the results are computed in serial on the local machine.
-This can be handy for testing as it gives the same results.